Are you aware that Ireland had a high student visa acceptance rate, almost 95%, in 2022?

 Ireland considers non-EU residents who’ve lived in the country for five consecutive years and have a valid work permit.
 Whereas residents with a critical skill visa are eligible to apply for a PR in three years.
 Ireland PR is valid for 5 years and is renewable.

-After your master’s, you can use the benefits of the 2years post study work visa in Ireland to look out for a job opportunity in Ireland.
-This lets you procure a general work permit or a necessary skill visa with which you can apply for a PR after 3 or 5 years, as stated by the Irish government.
+After your Masters (internal link Masters in Ireland), you can use the benefits of the 2-year post-study work visa in Ireland to look out for a job opportunity in Ireland.
+This lets you procure a general work permit or a necessary skill visa with which you can apply for a PR after 3 or 5 years, as the Irish government states.

 Student visas in Ireland (Stamp 2) enable candidates to search for employment for a year or two after graduation.
 The number of years depends on the level of study from a recognized Irish body.